Duncanma/Blog/content/Blog/new-blog-performance.md

 ## Conclusion

 Web performance is always about trade-offs.
 If speed was the only concern for my site, I would drop the analytics and switch to system fonts only.
-Still, even with the appearance I want, and the 'business' driven goal of stats, I'm still running a site that is roughly 4 times faster than it was before I started.
+Still, even with the appearance I want, and the business-driven goal of stats, I'm still running a site that is roughly 4 times faster than it was before I started.

 If you are just starting to think about your own site(s) or planning a new one, I would follow this pattern:

-* Generate everything you can in advance, so that you are only doing that work when the content changes,
+* Generate everything you can in advance,
-* Host it statically, so the server is doing the minimum,
+* Host it statically,
-* Add only essential JavaScript,
+* Add only essential JavaScript, and
-* Put it behind a CDN, with as long cache times as possible, and
+* Put it behind a CDN
-* Add any user-specific content through client-side script, so that you can cache the rest of your page